Minimum criteria for a DMP

 Example 1 for DMP criteria

 Because practices regarding the management, storage and sharing of data vary widely across disciplines, some funding bodies do not use DMP templates.
-For such cases, Science Europe outlines the minimum criteria for a DMP in its Core Requirements for Data Management Plans.
+For such cases, Science Europe outlines the minimum criteria for a DMP in its Core Requirements for Data Management Plans, opens a file in a new window.

 - How will new data be collected or produced and/or how will existing data be re-used?